Institute on Taxation and Economic Policy (ITEP)

 Illinois

-- In late 2025, lawmakers decoupled from the bonus depreciation deduction in OBBBA and adjusted language to ensure the state remain conformed to the new definition of Global Intangible Low Tax Income, now known as Net Controlled Foreign Corporation Tested Income (NCTI).
+• In late 2025, lawmakers decoupled from the bonus depreciation deduction in OBBBA and adjusted language to ensure the state remains conformed to the new definition of Global Intangible Low Tax Income, now known as Net Controlled Foreign Corporation Tested Income (NCTI).
 These two measures will help close the state’s $200 million deficit for fiscal year 2026.
-Meanwhile, lawmakers are expected to consider revenue raising measures.

 Indiana

-- Meanwhile, public schools in are feeling the impact of property tax legislation, passed in 2025, that decreased taxable assessed values.
+• Public schools in the state are feeling the impact of property tax legislation, passed in 2025, that decreased taxable assessed values.
+Changes to local income taxes are being pushed out a year, to 2029, as lawmakers address concerns from municipalities.

 Iowa